 THE CTAUN CONFERENCE

-Since 1999 CTAUN has given a conference for educators and other concerned citizens with the goal of incorporating global awareness into school curricula and the work of community organizations.
-Our day-long conferences are held at United Nations Headquarters in NY, and are intended for teachers at all levels.
-In recent years our attendance has reached and even exceeded 800 participants, from countries in Latin America, Europe and Africa as well as the US.
-With this success, we have begun to expand, offering additional conferences in Atlanta, GA, in Indianapolis (6 Nov.
-2010), and Austin TX (2 April 2011).
+Since 1999 CTAUN has presented conferences for educators and other concerned citizens with the goal of incorporating global awareness into school curricula and the work of community organizations.
+Our day-long conferences at United Nations Headquarters in NY and at venues in other States, are intended for teachers at all levels.
+In recent years our attendance has reached and even exceeded 800 participants, from countries in the Americas, Europe and Africa as well as the US.

 Our New York conference at UN Headquarters is usually held in late January- early February.
-In addition to speakers, panels, and lunch in the Delegates’ Dining Room overlooking the East River (not available at this time due to renovations being made at the UN), it includes an Info Fair of UN agencies, non-governmental organizations (NGOs) and others whose work connects with the conference theme.
-These provide resource people, materials and activities for use in the classroom and elsewhere.
+In addition to keynotes and panels it includes Awards, a poster contest, an Info Fair of UN agencies, non-governmental organizations (NGOs) and others whose work connects with the conference theme.
+These provide resource people, materials and activities for use in the classroom and in the community.

 Developing Globally Literate Students: 21st Century Skills, Emerging Technologies and the United Nations (2010) –held at Rutgers University., New Brunswick, NJ

 Protecting Human Rights: The United Nations/Our Schools (2009)

 Teaching and Learning in an Interdependent World (2008)

 Responding to Children and Youth in Crisis (2007)